ybchen00/twitter_nlp/README.md

-## Data Collection & Topic Modeling on Tweets regarding New York City Housing Authority (NYCHA)
+## Data Collection & Topic Modeling of Social Media Posts about NYCHA

-This project is design to scrap text content of tweets about NYCHA, using Latent Dirichlet Allocation in Topic Modeling to extract the main concerns of NYCHA residents.
+This project is design to scrap text content of tweets about **New York City Housing Authority (NYCHA)**, using Latent Dirichlet Allocation in Topic Modeling to extract the main concerns of NYCHA residents.

 **IMPORTANR NOTE**